 Fig. 1.
 Implantation of sodium storage and associated sodium circuit for transfer to TNA facility (NOAH Process).

 Draining can be a normal operating activity or an exceptional activity of draining in situ or in a dedicated workshop after transfer of components.
-These 2 types of operations are presented in the following paragraphs.
+These 2 types of exceptional operations are presented in the following paragraphs.

 Exceptional in situ draining operation